EsratMaria/Host_Utilization_and_Energy_Calcultaion_Using_Cloudsim/README.md

 # Host Utilization & Energy Calculation Using Cloudsim

-In this repository I implemented an algorith where VMs are migrated to over utilized host and transferred to under utilized host which results in quicker response time.
+In this repository I implemented an algorith where VMs are migrated from over utilized host and transferred to under utilized host which results in quicker response time.

 ```
 A host's over utilization ratio = 85% and